katasec/sessionproxy/readme.md

 # Overview

-Session proxy routes request to the end users based on their identity.
+Session proxy routes requests to the end users based on their identity.